 Having meals delivered doesn't automatically lead to weight loss.
 The real benefit is that it removes two of the biggest obstacles: decision fatigue and portion control.
 When you're tired and hungry, having a healthy 500-calorie meal ready to heat is the difference between staying on track and ordering pizza.

 The key is covering your weak spots.
 For most people, that's lunch (when the office orders in or the cafeteria tempts) and weeknight dinners (when cooking feels like too much effort).
-You probably don't need every meal delivered—breakfast and weekends might be fine to handle yourself.
+You probably don't need every meal delivered.
+Breakfast and weekends might be fine to handle on your own.
 Start with 6-12 meals per week and see what actually gets eaten.

 A Note on GLP-1 Medications

 If you're taking GLP-1 medications like Ozempic or Wegovy, meal delivery can be especially helpful.
-These medications reduce appetite significantly, which sounds great until you realize you still need adequate protein to protect muscle mass.
-When you're not hungry, it's easy to just... not eat enough of the right things.
+These medications significantly reduce appetite, which sounds great until you realize you still need adequate protein to protect muscle mass.
+When you're not hungry, you won't be eating enough of the right things.

 Portion-controlled, protein-forward meals solve this problem.
 You get the nutrition you need without having to force yourself to eat large volumes of food.
-Our GLP-1 diet guide covers this in detail, but the short version is: prioritize protein and fiber, which is exactly what the Weight Loss Meal Plan is designed around.
+Be sure to prioritize protein and fiber when the goal is healthy weight loss.

 Frequently Asked Questions